sramirezse/alkemy/README.md

 # Vacunas by kratoxx
-## _created for an alkemy test_
+## _Created for an alkemy test_

 Vacunas by kratoxx is a little cms created for a test to enter alkemy.

-- Made in Laravel 9, Vuejs 3, Bootstrap5, SASS
+- Made in Laravel 9, Vuejs 3, Bootstrap 5, SASS, Webpack
+- Vuex & VueRouter
+- Material Dashboard
 - Self-managing